-To add trim to your cabinets, you’ll need a few different materials.
-You’ll want to pick up a piece of crown molding, which is the trim you’ll use on the bottom of your cabinets.
+To add pare to your cabinets, you’ll need a few different materials.
+You’ll want to pick up a piece of crown molding, which is the crop you’ll use on the bottom of your cabinets.
 This can be purchased from any home improvement store and will come in varying lengths to fit your needs.
 You’ll also need a piece of wood for each cabinet that you want to trim.
 Pre-made wood trims are available if you don’t have time or tools for cutting your own wood, and these are ideal for smaller spaces like kitchens.

 Once you have all of the necessary materials, installing them is easy!
 First, measure and cut the wood trim so that it’s the same height as whatever cabinet you’re working with.
 Next, put painter’s tape around the edge of the trim board so that when you nail it into place in your cabinet, it doesn’t fall off or tear up the inside walls of your cabinets.
 Finally, nail in place using finishing nails (not construction nails).